Legislation & policies

 - Western Lands Amendment Act 2009

-- Existing agreements and arrangements will transition:
+- Existing agreements and arrangements that will transition:

 - Any existing lease, licence or permit issued under current legislation will continue for its term when the new Act commences.
 After the remaining provisions in the new Act commence leases, licences and permits will be issued under the new Act.